LeBapt38/dynamicTrainingGNS/README.md

 - stdLoss to get the standard deviation of the loss function

 There is also a method graphLossParameter which takes the parameter that interests us and plot the loss as a function of that parameter.

+### Save and reload the class

+A method **saveSetOfSimulations(nameJsonFile)** allows you to save the content of the simulation in a file located in backupSimus.
+This method is automatically called at the end of the creation of the superdataset.

+To reload the simulation, create a new object setOfSimulations and put fromJsonFile=pathToFile.json in the instanciation.
+If you want, you can readjust the value nbTraingSteps **after** the instanciation.

 ## Things to look at when debugging
 ### Issue during the run.subprocess